Editor vs Runtime

 Especially when working with scenes of significant size, loading times in and out of play mode can severely slow down the creative process.
 Therefore, every tool in Timeflow has been built to maximize functionality in the editor with identical performance at runtime whenever possible.
 Just about everything can be created from start to finish without ever having to enter play mode.
 There are of course caveats to this, explained below.

 Note that during runtime Timeflow is in playback mode and although editing features still function normally, no changes are saved.
-This is due to data serialization and is normal behavior in Unity, which prohibits scene saving in play mode.
+This is due to and is normal behavior in Unity, which prohibits scene saving in play mode.
 Therefore, be sure to perform all changes in edit mode and use play mode only for previewing and rendering.

 There are of course features within Unity that do not work in edit mode or operate differently at runtime and require entering play mode for the complete experience.
 This is generally anything that is simulated or based on dynamic input.
 This is not a show-stopper but a consideration when creating.
 Following is a brief list of features which require runtime for full functionality.